Climate action for SMBs

 open-source hybrid emissions factors dataset, Carbon Commons, led by Sage, helps SMBs calculate carbon footprints using existing data

-Large companies may be the biggest emitters of greenhouse gases, but an estimated 95 percent of those emissions come from supply chains—often made up of smaller enterprises.
+Large companies may be the biggest emitters of greenhouse gasses, but an estimated 80% of those emissions come from supply chains—often made up of smaller enterprises.

 For more than 40 years, Sage has helped businesses of all sizes navigate complex business environments.
 While many of its larger customers have the means and the structure to support climate initiatives, many of its smaller customers do not.